 The funding streams are paid to one of a pre-defined set of recipients, depending on the block height.
-Each recipient identifier is either the string encoding of an address to be paid by an output in the coinbase transaction.
+Each recipient identifier is either the string encoding of an address to be paid by an output in the coinbase transaction, or the identifier DEFERRED_POOL.
+The latter indicates that the value is to be paid to a reserve to be used for development funding, the distribution of which is to be determined via a future ZIP.